fortrabbit/help/docs/object-storage.md

 ### No directory listings

 As with S3 it is not possible to list directories.
 You can place an `index.html` file containing your custom listing.

+### No custom error pages

+It's not possible to define custom 404 pages matching your own design.

 ### Case sensitivity